mosaicx-org/mosaic-subnet/docs/quickstart.md

 mos4ic/mosaic-subnet:latest \
 python mosaic_subnet/cli.py [--testnet] [--log-level=INFO] validator <your_commune_key>
 ```
+host should be 0.0.0.0 so it allows all the incoming requests with other ip and for the local testing use 127.0.0.1
 ### Enable auto upgrade
 This component will periodically check the latest mosaic docker image, pull it and restart the running containers with the new image.
 ```bash